image

 SMN Barka is an IWPP plant situated at Barka.
 The site is approximately 50 km northwest of Muscat, Oman.

-The facility is equipped with bypass stacks allowing operation of each combustion turbine in open cycle if required.
-The SMN Barka Plant is designed for black start operation by means of diesel generators which are capable of starting the plant in use of grid failure.
+The facility is equipped with bypass stacks allowing operation of each combustion turbine in open cycle if a boiler or steam turbine failure occurs and steam dumping direct to the steam turbine condensers is also provided.
+The SMN Barka Plant is designed for black start operation by means of diesel generators which are capable of starting the plant via connections to at least two gas turbines.

 Date Events